damast93/blog/_posts/2021-01-31-invisible-strength.markdown

 > **Exercise** Show that the only subobjects of $$\mathbb A$$ are $$\emptyset$$ and $$\mathbb A$$.
 On the other hand, the internal powerset $$2^\mathbb A$$ can be identified with the subsets of atoms that are finite or co-finite.

-To summarize: Homsets in **Nom** are very manageable: Equivariance is a powerful restriction.
+To summarize.
+Homsets in **Nom** are very manageable, equivariance is a powerful restriction.
 Exponentials have a lot going on, all possible finite exceptions to equivariance.
 We can already see why strength will become important.
 Making some construction on **Nom** a functor is easy, as we just need to deal with equivariant maps.
 Making it strong means enriching it, i.e. dealing with all the finite support business.
 That is, the trouble of renaming.

 # Name Generation: Heavy Lifting